The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 - Encourage older children to stay together at all times.

-- Make sure they know or have your mobile telephone number.
+- Make sure they have your mobile telephone number.

 General tips for safety:

-We provide a cloakroom service to store your bags and items during your visit (see our Conditions of entry above):
+We provide a cloakroom service to store your bags and items during your visit (see our Conditions of entry above).
+The following are on loan free of charge from the cloakroom:

 Reservations: Tel +61 2 6208 5110